ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 ## II.
 (OPTIONAL) 3D Model Preparation (Only if modifying XACRO)

+> [!WARNING]
-If you modify the .xacro file (e.g., to add a camera or adjust the Tool Center Point), you must always compile it back into a .urdf file before launching the simulation.
+>If you modify the .xacro file (e.g., to add a camera or adjust the Tool Center Point), you must always compile it back into a .urdf file before launching the simulation.

-Our modified urdf files are located in the attached folder.
+Our modified urdf files are located in the attached folder, put them in the following folder : lerobot_ws/src/lerobot_description/urdf

 <br>

 ### Replace the paths with your own absolute paths